zerodevapp/sdk/README.md

 // This is just one exapmle of how to interact with EOAs, feel free to use any other interface const owner = PrivateKeySigner.privateKeyToAccountSigner(PRIVATE_KEY);

 // 2.
-Instantiate a Provider Builder
+Create a ZeroDev Provider
-const providerBuilder = new ProviderBuilder();

-// 3.
-Instantiate a Kernel Provider by passing in the Provider Builder instance
-// Kernel Provider is a preset which initiate the Provider Builder with all the necessary configurations
-// You can can build your own Provider builder with custom configurations if you want
-// without using the kernel provider const kernelProvider = new KernelProvider(providerBuilder);

-// 4.
-Initiate the Kernel Provider
-await kernelProvider.init({
+let provider = await createZeroDevProvider({
     projectId, // zeroDev projectId
     owner,
+    // Optional: pass the paymasterConfig to use the verifying paymaster
+    // opts: {
+    //     paymasterConfig: {
+    //         policy: "VERIFYING_PAYMASTER"
+    //     }
+    // }
 });

-// 5.
-Get the provider instance
-const provider = await providerBuilder.buildProvider();

-// 6. send a UserOperation
+// 3. send a UserOperation
 const { hash } = await provider.sendUserOperation({
   target: "0xTargetAddress",
   data: "0xcallData",